wpexpertsio/WP-Contact-Slider/readme.txt

 ﻿=== WP Contact Slider ===
 Contributors: wpexpertsio
-Tags: contact slider, Contact Form 7, Gravity Forms, Caldera forms, Formidable Forms, Form Maker, Form Craft, Visul Form Builder, Constant Contact Forms, Pirate Forms, Fast Secure Contact Form, Wp Forms, text slider, instant contact form, contactform7
+Tags: contact slider, Contact Form 7, Gravity Forms, Caldera forms, Ninja Forms, Formidable Forms, Form Maker, Form Craft, Visul Form Builder, Constant Contact Forms, Pirate Forms, Fast Secure Contact Form, Wp Forms, text slider, instant contact form, contactform7
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=pay@objects.ws&item_name=Donation For Plugin Requires at least: 4.9
+Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=pay@objects.ws&item_name=Donation For Plugin Requires at least: 4.7
-Tested up to: 4.9.4
+Tested up to: 4.9.6
-Stable tag: 2.1.3
+Stable tag: 2.1.6
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple contact slider to display Contact Form 7, Gravity Forms, some other shortcodes or some plain text/HTML.

 == Description ==
-WP contact slider is simple contact slider to display contactform7, Gravity forms, Wp Forms, Caldera forms, Constant Contact Forms  or display random text or HTML.
+WP contact slider is simple contact slider to display contactform7, Gravity forms, Ninja Forms, Wp Forms, Caldera forms, Constant Contact Forms  or display random text or HTML.

 You can use it in any way you want and can create multiple sliders to display on selected Posts and Pages.
 You can even select different positions where you want to display your contact button and also can customize color scheme of the whole slider with easy to use back end panel.